 As a result of the health care industry expanding and creating more professional opportunities, our department has experienced great growth in recent years and has implemented changes in order to keep up with the industry trends.
 For example, in 2011, HCA had nearly two hundred undergraduate health care administration majors; for Fall 2016, we have admitted 479 declared undergraduate majors, 117 pre-majors, and nineteen certificate students.
 Too, the department currently has fifty-nine students in our graduate degree programs (with thirty-three in our traditional and twenty-six students in our accelerated programs); with the fall 2016 cohort of graduate students, our total graduate program enrollment will exceed one hundred students.

 This growth would not have been possible without the efforts of our full-time core and executive faculty members who have been creatively and diligently improving our curriculum for both graduate and undergraduate programs.
-Their hard work and dedication to excellence have earned HCA not only a great reputation in Southern California, but also have resulted in the awarding of the maximum length of accreditation by both AUPHA and CAHME for our undergraduate and graduate programs, respectively.
+Their hard work and dedication to excellence have earned HCA not only a great reputation in Southern California, but also have resulted in the re-certification by AUPHA and re-accreditation by CAHME for our undergraduate and graduate programs, respectively.
 Additionally, the success of HCA's alumni as they enter the workplace in health care organizations both near and far contributes to the growing reputation of our department as a place to go to for quality recruitment.
 Too, the integration of social media and online forums--as well as the establishment of our HCA Alumni Network of over one thousand graduates--helps to keep us in contact with our alumni and gives us the opportunity to hear and read about their accomplishments.

 Our minor program with the CSULB College of Business Administration (CBA) has also been a great success for our undergraduate students, allowing HCA majors to minor in one of CBA's business programs--such as finance, information systems, human resource management, marketing, and entrepreneurship--while earning credit for select HCA courses, thus reducing the number of units required for the business minor.
 This agreement will help our students gain additional expertise in an area of great interest and strength in our industry, giving them additional competitive advantages in the employment market.